CCL Secure commits to sustainability, working towards zero carbon

 In 2015, a Life Cycle Analysis conducted by the Bank of England revealed its Guardian polymer notes significantly outperform their paper counterparts as a more environmentally friendly option, thanks in part to their added durability and consequent longer time spent in circulation.
 This supports a number of previous studies by central banks demonstrating that polymer is a greener substrate than paper.
 While these results put CCL Secure on the front foot in terms of product, as a company it has also recognised the need to look at the environmental impacts of its operations.

 The company made a deliberate shift to a focus on sustainability across its operations worldwide, catalysed by a period of acquisition and expansion in 2017.
 CCL Secure has undertaken multiple projects as part of a global Sustainability and Corporate Responsibility strategy, which will see the company continually work to improve environmental stewardship by minimising its ecological impact.
-The ultimate aim of this work is to become carbon neutral by 2022.

 Its newest site at Wigton in the UK has recently joined the Australian and Mexican sites in achieving ISO14001:2015 certification, setting a framework to enhance environmental performance, fulfil compliance obligations and achieve environmental objectives.